learlab/itell/apps/demo/content/textbook/21-practical-strategies-for-psychological-measurement.md

     correct: false
   - answer: "d.\tAll of the above"
     correct: false
-- !Structured
-  question: "9.\tWhich of the following is a “behavioral” measure of amount of sleep?"
+- question: "9.\tWhich of the following is a “behavioral” measure of amount of sleep?"
   answers:
   - answer: "a.\tParticipant complete a survey reporting how much they slept on each of the previous 7 days"
     correct: false